Switch to ADA Accessible Theme

 It is also important that employers understand whether to categorize workers as employees or independent contractors and what accommodations, benefits, and support the company must provide to workers, based on their status.
 Wrongfully classifying an employee as an independent contractor can have severe consequences for an employer and lead to devastating losses.

-The Law Office of Karen J. Sloat helps businesses handle human resource issues before and during employee conflicts.
+Sloat Law Group helps businesses handle human resource issues before and during employee conflicts.
 We are here to provide training, documents, advice and consultations for our clients, and to provide a strong and effective defense for our business clients when employee claims or lawsuits occur.
-Contact the Law Office of Karen J. Sloat today to speak to a Coachella, California employment law attorney.
+Contact Sloat Law Group today to speak to a Coachella, California employment law attorney.

 Defending Against Employee Allegations